 SoWal Guide for the Amazing Scenic 30A Bike Trail

-There’s no better way to get up close and personal with South Walton than a pedal along our paved 18-mile bike path.
-It winds past dune lakes, state parks, massive dunes, and through several charming SoWal beach towns.
+There’s no better way to get up close and personal with South Walton's beauty and charm than to pedal along our paved 18-mile bike path.
+It winds past rare coastal dune lakes, stellar state parks, massive dunes, and through several charming SoWal beach towns.
 Biking in SoWal is a perfect family activity, an ideal way to get some exercise, and a whole lot of fun.

 The bike path is oficially known as the Timpoochee Trail.
 Iit was named after an influential Euchee Indian Chief and runs the entire length of Scenic 30A from Santa Rosa Beach on the west end, to Inlet Beach on the east end.
 It's safe, wide, and relatively flat.